Anil-Shetty/DSA/README.md

 ## Linked List

 The `LinkedList` class represents a linked list data structure.
 It supports operations such as adding elements to the list, inserting elements at specific positions, removing elements from the list, and printing the list contents.

+## Binary Search Tree

+The `BinarySearchTree` class represents a binary search tree data structure.
+It supports operations such as inserting elements into the tree, removing elements from the tree, performing traversals (inorder, preorder, and postorder), searching for elements in the tree, and more.

 ## Usage